Netec-Mx/mslearn-azure-ml/Instructions/02b-Explore-developer-tools.md

     </ol>
     </details>

-## Create a compute cluster with the Azure CLI
+## Task 3: Create a compute cluster with the Azure CLI

 Though a compute instance is ideal for development, a compute cluster is better suited when we want to train machine learning models.
 Only when a job is submitted to use the compute cluster, will it resize to more than 0 nodes and run the job.
 Once the compute cluster is no longer needed, it will automatically resize back to 0 nodes to minimize costs.